quandt2/quan_example_code/readme.md

-This is test project to with a react blog, blog belongs to only one can login and post articles composer install
+This is test project to with a react blog, blog belongs to only one  user can login and post articles composer install
 Generate .env file